dreadflopp/dreads_modlist_patches/README.md

 1. Ensure the DynDOLOD esm and esp files are checked in the right pane.
 1. Sort with LOOT.
 1. Ensure DynDOLOD.esp is the last plugin in the load order.

-# BethINI Customization
-Run BethINI from where it is installed, not through Mod Organizer 2.
-These are suggested settings:

-**Basic**
-Click *Ultra* or *High*.
-Select *Recommended Tweaks*.
-* Resolution: set your resolution
-* Antialiasing: TSAA (None if using ENB)
-* FXAA: off
-* VSync: On (Off if using ENB)

-**General**
-* Background Load Scripting VM: Checked
-* Post-Load Update Time: 2000

-**Detail**
-* Water
-    * Reflect Trees: On
-    * Reflect Objects: On
-    * Reflect Land: On
-    * Reflect Sky: On
-* Decal Quantity: High
-* Godrays: High
-* Particles: 4500
-* Decals: On
-* Shadows
-    * Shadow Resolution: 2048
-    * Ambient Occlusion: SSAO Full
-    * Shadow Bias: 0.15
-    * Detailed Draw Distace: 2800
-    * Exterior Draw Distance: 8000
-    * Remove shadows: Off
-    * Tree shadows: On
-    * Land shadows: On
-    * Sun-Shadow Update Time 1
-    * Sun-Shadow Update Threshold: 0.5
-* Snow
-    * Rim Lighting: On
-    * Improved Shader: On
-    * Sparkles: On
-    * Intensity: 0.30

 # Mod Configuration (MCM)